The four basic rules of chainsaw chain maintenance

 1. Properly oiled;

-4. The depth gauge height to consistent and correct.
+4. The depth gauge height should be consistently and accurately set.

 Let's work through these now.